Dave0097-hdz/Dave0097-hdz/README.md

 <h4>I'm focused on backend and frontend development. 😎</h4>
 <h4>🔧 Preferred stack: Node - Express - Docker.</h4>
-<h4>🔹 Looking for challenges that make me grow and projects that generate impact.</h4>
+<h4>🔹 Looking for challenges that help me grow and projects that generate real impact.</h4>

 ---
 <h2>🧠 Skills I use to build.</h2>